← Back to articles

 Initial Contact and Assessment

 Call the Department of Health hotline at 1663 or contact an RSA network facility.
 You'll speak with a trained counselor who will ask about your last menstrual period, symptoms, and general health.
-This conversation is confidential.
 Many facilities have youth-friendly services with staff experienced in supporting teenagers.

 Medical Consultation

 A healthcare provider will perform an ultrasound to confirm pregnancy dating and rule out ectopic pregnancy.
-For pregnancies under 12 weeks, if you choose abortion, the doctor will explain medication abortion (pills) or procedural options.
+For pregnancies up to and including 12 weeks, if you choose abortion, the doctor will explain medication abortion (pills) or procedural options.
 You can ask questions privately, and the doctor must ensure you understand the process and give informed consent.

 Counseling Requirement (12-20 Weeks)